DOMESSE/CI_PP1_KimOchSusan/README.md

 - Iphone 5 SE.

 ### Browser compatibility
-- Google Chrome
+- Google Chrome.
-- Mozilla Firefox
+- Mozilla Firefox.
-- Microsoft Egde
+- Microsoft Edge.

 ## Deployment
 The website was deployed using GitHub Pages by following these steps: